The Hidden Width of Deep ResNets: Tight Error Bounds and Phase Diagram: Two-layer perceptron blocks and explicit scalings in

 We now derive an error bound between the ResNet and the Neural Mean ODE with 2LP blocks with an explicit dependency in $D$.
-For convenience, we limit ourselves to the complete and semi-complete regime (i.e.~$\sigma_v=O(\sqrt{D})$).
-We also assume that the hidden width grows at least proportionally to the embedding dimension ($M=\Omega(D)$) as this allows for a considerably simpler proof.
-We believe however that this hypothesis is not necessary to obtain a bound of this form and that $D=O(LM)$ is sufficient.
+For convenience, we limit ourselves to the MLU regime i.e., residual scales $O\big(\frac{\sqrt{D}}{LM}\big)$ (see Figure~\ref{fig:sigmav-phase-diagram}).